 - sesame seeds

-- To test if mixture is ready, form a ball in your hand.
+- Test - to test if mixture is ready, form a ball in your hand.
 If mixture forms a ball, it is ready.
-If it crumbles, add 1-2 more tablespoons melted coconut oil and process again.
+If it crumbles, add 1-2 tablespoons melted coconut oil and process again.
+(See note 4)

-- Press mixture into a parchment-lined 9 x 9 inch baking pan.
-Use a spatula or flat-bottomed glass to press it down evenly.
+- Press into baking pan - press mixture into a parchment-lined 9 x 9 inch baking pan.
+Use a spatula or flat-bottomed glass to press it down very firmly and evenly.